varad-kulkarni172/healthlink-central/README.md

 1. **Access the Application:**

-   - Open your browser and navigate to `http://localhost:3000`.
+   - Open your browser and navigate to `http://localhost:3000`.

 2. **Register an Account:**

-   - Sign up as a patient or healthcare provider.
+   - Sign up as a patient or healthcare provider.

 3. **Explore Features:**

-   - Schedule appointments, manage medical records, and communicate with healthcare professionals.
+   - Schedule appointments, manage medical records, and communicate with healthcare professionals.

 ## Contributing